-- Freshmen, Sophomores, and Juniors will take eight classes and be assigned an Enrichment course. - All students must take at least one English and one Health/Physical Education class each year (Freshman, Sophomore, Junior, Senior). - Participation in the Salem County Vocational-Technical Program is equivalent to four (4) courses or 20 credits.
+- Freshmen, Sophomores, and Juniors will take eight classes. - All students must take at least one English and one Health/Physical Education class each year (Freshman, Sophomore, Junior, Senior). - Participation in the Salem County Vocational-Technical Program is equivalent to four (4) courses or 20 credits.